PlanktoScope/PlanktoScope/documentation/docs/reference/software/functionalities/segmentation.md

 - The following sample metadata fields:

    - `acq_minimum_mesh`: the diameter of the smallest spherical object which is expected to be in the sample, usually 20 µm.
-This value is set on the "Fluidic Acquisition" page of the PlanktoScope's Node-RED dashboard as the "Min fraction size".
+This value is set on the "Fluidic Acquisition" page of the PlanktoScope's Node-RED dashboard as the "Min fraction size" field.

    - `process_pixel`: the pixel size calibration of the PlanktoScope, in units of µm per pixel; then the area (in units of µm<sup>2</sup>) per pixel is `process_pixel * process_pixel`.
-This value is set on the "Hardware Settings" page of the PlanktoScope's Node-RED dashboard as the "Pixel size calibration: um per pixel".
+This value is set on the "Hardware Settings" page of the PlanktoScope's Node-RED dashboard as the "Pixel size calibration: um per pixel" field.

-First, the object-extraction step calculates a *minimum-area threshold* for objects to extract using the input segmentation mask: the threshold (in units of pixel<sup>2</sup>) is calculated as `(2 * acq_minimum_mesh / process_pixel) ^ 2`.
+First, the object-extraction step calculates a *minimum-area threshold* for objects to extract using the input segmentation mask: the threshold (in units of pixel<sup>2</sup>) is calculated as `pi * (acq_minimum_mesh / 2 / process_pixel) ^ 2`.

 Next, the object-extraction step [identifies all connected regions](https://scikit-image.org/docs/0.19.x/api/skimage.measure.html#skimage.measure.label) of the input segmentation mask and [measures properties of those regions](https://scikit-image.org/docs/0.19.x/api/skimage.measure.html#skimage.measure.regionprops).
-The object-extraction step then discards any region whose bounding-box area (`area_bbox` in scikit-image) is less than the minimum-area threshold.
+The object-extraction step then discards any region whose filled area (`area_filled` in scikit-image) is less than the minimum-area threshold.

 ### Metadata calculation